Chapter 4: Procedures, Functions, and Control Flow

 The calling convention for CQL stored procedures often (usually) requires that the procedure returns a result code from SQLite.

-This makes it impossible to write a procedure that returns a result like a function, the result position is already used for
+This makes it impossible to write a procedure that returns a result like a function, as the result position is already used for

 the error code.
 You can get around this problem by using out